webage003/bigbangrke/charter/packages/kiali/Architecture.md

 Since both Prometheus and Jaeger are open to Kiali via the service address there is no authentication needed for them.
 Grafana authentication will be set up automatically using the admin account for Grafana.

 Important note: If you modify the Grafana admin username/password via the UI or another method besides Helm values (`monitoring.values.grafana.adminPassword` or `monitoring.values.grafana.admin.existingSecret`), Kiali will not be autoconfigured with this knowledge.
 This is due to limitations in where/how Grafana stores the "live" password.
-If you do modify your Grafana username/password in one of thse ways, it is recommended to pass these values to your Grafana install via one of the below methods where they will also be picked up by Kiali:
+If you do modify your Grafana username/password in one of these ways, it is recommended to pass these values to your Grafana install via one of the below methods where they will also be picked up by Kiali:

 ```yaml
 monitoring: